-Graduation - The purpose of graduation is the receipt of a diploma signifying the completion of all high school requirements.
+The purpose of graduation is the receipt of a diploma signifying the completion of all high school requirements.
 Senior activities and the commencement ceremony are for the purpose of celebrating the completion of all high school requirements and the conferring of a diploma.
-Students who do not meet the graduation requirements will not be allowed to participate in the commencement ceremony.
-Affected students may be able to participate in other graduation activities with the Headmaster's approval.
+Students who do not meet the graduation requirements will not be allowed to participate in the commencement ceremony without the Headmaster's approval.